finos/legend/README.md

 To learn about contributing to Legend, see the [CONTRIBUTING.md](CONTRIBUTING.md) file or the ["contribute to Legend"](https://legend.finos.org/docs/getting-started/contribute-to-legend) section of the Legend documentation site.

 ## Contribute to FINOS projects that use Legend as a data modeling tool
-Several FINOS projects are leveraging Legend for data modeling efforts.
-These are organized within the [FINOS Financial Object Special Interest Group](https://github.com/finos/financial-objects) umbrella.
+Several FINOS projects are leveraging Legend for data modeling efforts under the [FINOS Financial Object Special Interest Group](https://github.com/finos/financial-objects) umbrella.
+Get involved by [joining the next Financial Objects SIG meeting](https://github.com/finos/financial-objects/issues?q=label%3Ameeting) or by emailing the Financial Objects community at [fo@finos.org](mailto:fo@finos.org).

 ### Shared Public Instance of Legend Studio
 FINOS hosts a shared instance of Legend Studio at [https://legend.finos.org/studio](https://legend.finos.org/studio).
 The shared instance of Legend Studio is provided free-of-charge and as-is.
 It is primarily intended to be used for shared modeling efforts conducted by FINOS members and other non-member community participants as part of [FINOS hosted projects or initiatives](https://landscape.finos.org/).
-This instance was used by participants in the [FINOS Legend Studio pilot (April-September 2020)](https://www.finos.org/hubfs/FINOS/assets/FINOS%20Legend%20Case%20Study%202021.pdf?hsLang=en-us) and is continued to be used as part of the [FINOS Financial Object Special Interest Group](https://github.com/finos/financial-objects).
+This instance was used by participants in the [FINOS Legend Studio pilot (April-September 2020)](https://www.finos.org/hubfs/FINOS/assets/FINOS%20Legend%20Case%20Study%202021.pdf?hsLang=en-us) and is continued to be used as part of the [FINOS Financial Object Special Interest Group (SIG)](https://github.com/finos/financial-objects).

+The goal of the Financial Objects SIG is to provide a neutral forum for individuals across the financial services industry to collectively identify the need for new, open, financial objects standards as well as modifications to existing ones.
+The Financial Objects SIG also aims to promote adoption of financial object definitions and models that support common industry workflows and use cases.

 Legend models developed in [the FINOS hosted shared instance of Legend Studio](https://legend.finos.org/studio), are open source and available at https://gitlab.legend.finos.org/.
 Every project in the FINOS hosted instance of Legend Studio maps to a GitLab project.